YourMechanic/digest_generator/README.md

 gem 'digest_generator', :branch => 'master'
 ```

-And then execute:
+And then run `bundle install` in application root directory.

-  $ bundle install

 ## Usage